 Dissertation Title and Summary

-An Interdisciplinary Examination of Decision Making During Extreme Weather
+An Examination of Decision Making During Severe Weather: A Test of Fuzzy Trace Theory

 The United States government has made large investments to improve the prediction and accuracy of weather forecasting, especially for severe and extreme weather events.
 While these investments have successfully improved the accuracy of weather forecasting, additional investments must be made to effectively communicate risks and improved forecasting knowledge to reduce loss of life and property.